 The pace of technology is rapid, and no sooner does it seem we begin to grasp a new medium’s implications than the medium is replaced by a yet-newer, yet-stranger system.
 A multidisciplinary approach is therefore essential—not only to grasp and address the dramaturgies of new, radicalizing media content such as the rekt video, but to exceed the pace of these developments and so meet the challenges of subsequent technological and formal novelties more fully prepared.

-Mr Brian Hughes is an Early Career Researcher Fellow at CARR, and Doctoral candidate at the School of Communication at American University.
+Mr Brian Hughes is a Doctoral Fellow at CARR, and Doctoral candidate in the School of Communication at American University.
 See his profile here.

 © Brian Hughes.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).